jourzero/verademo/readme.md

 ## Successful exploitation with CommonsCollections2

-After a few attempt, we determined that the CommonsCollections2 payload was successful for RCE (va "rO0..." injected in the cookie).
+After a few attempt, we determined that the CommonsCollections2 payload was successful for RCE (via "rO0..." injected in the cookie).

 Here's an example attack (don't worry about HTTP 500):